-‘Shows Congress’ real cruel face,’ says Mayawati on alleged auction of girls in Rajasthan
+Shows the cruel face of Congress, says Mayawati on alleged auction of girls in Rajasthan

 “If not, their mothers are raped on the diktat of caste panchayats for the settlement,” the report claimed.
 “These girls are sent to Uttar Pradesh, Madhya Pradesh, Mumbai, Delhi and even foreign countries.”

-On Monday, Mayawati said that such reports show the real face of the Congress party, which claims to support women empowerment schemes.
+On Monday, Mayawati said that such reports showed the real face of the Congress, which claims to support women empowerment schemes.

-“The auctioning of girls on stamp papers in the panchayats of Rajasthan for loan repayment is a very sad incident which brings shame to society and government system,” the former chief minister of Uttar Pradesh said on Twitter.
-“Is this the real and cruel face of the Congress party and its state government which claims ladki hoon, lad sakti hoon [I am a girl, I can fight]?”
+“The auctioning of girls on stamp papers in the panchayats of Rajasthan for loan repayment is a very sad incident which brings shame to society and government system,” the former Uttar Pradesh chief minister wrote on Twitter.
+“Is this the real and cruel face of the Congress and its state government which boasts of ladki hoon, lad sakti hoon [I am a girl, I can fight]?”

-The campaign was launched by Congress General Secretary Priyanka Gandhi Vadra ahead of Assembly elections in Uttar Pradesh.
-Vadra had also launched a separate manifesto that guaranteed 40% reservation for women in government jobs if Congress was voted to power.
+Ahead of Uttar Pradesh elections earlier this year, Congress General Secretary Priyanka Gandhi Vadra had launched a women empowerment campaign named “ladki hoon, ladsakti hoon”.
+The Congress had also released a separate manifesto for women that guaranteed 40% reservation for them in government jobs if the party was voted to power.

-On Monday, Mayawati also asked various investigating authorities to take suo motu cognisance of the reports.
+On Monday, Mayawati also asked investigating authorities to take cognisance of the reports on their own.
 “The Congress government should take strict action against the culprits as well as issue an immediate apology to the women of the state,” she said.

-On October 27, the National Human Rights Commission issued a notice to the Rajasthan government after the reports came to light.
+The National Human Rights Commission had issued a notice to the Rajasthan government on October 27 after the reports came to light.

-In its notice, the National Human Rights Commission directed the chief secretary of the Rajasthan government to submit a detailed report in the matter, along with an action taken report within four weeks.
+In its notice, the National Human Rights Commission directed the chief secretary of the Rajasthan government to submit a detailed report on the matter, along with an action-taken report within four weeks.

 “The media reports have documented the ordeal of many victims of such horrendous crimes,” the human rights body said.
 “The contents of the media report, if true, amount to human rights violations of the victims of the such abominable practice.”